Society for Promoting Christian Knowledge: SSPCK in Scotland

 The Scottish sister society, the Society in Scotland for Propagating Christian Knowledge (SSPCK), was formed by royal charter in 1709 as a separate organisation with the purpose of founding schools "where religion and virtue might be taught to young and old" in the Scottish Highlands and other "uncivilised" areas of the country.
 It was intended to counter the threat of Catholic missionaries and of growing Highland Jacobitism.
-The SSPCK had five schools by 1711, 25 by 1715, 176 by 1758 and 189 by 1808, by which time 13,000 pupils were attending.